-Pukaki Airport, and Mackenzie District Council, supports and encourages operators of Unmanned Aerial Vehicle (UAV/'Drones') to familiarise with the Civil Aviation Rules governing drone use.
+Mackenzie District Council supports and encourages operators of Unmanned Aerial Vehicle (UAV/'Drones') to familiarise with the Civil Aviation Rules governing UAV - Drone use.

 The purpose is to ensure that aviation safety is maintained and drone operators are taking responsibility for ensuring the safety of their operations and of surrounding airspace.